fzanart/Code-Notes/Logging/Readme.md

                     filename='log_file.log',
                     filemode='x')
 ```
-This log_file then can be read as follows:
+Then, this log_file can be read as follows:

 ```python
 import pandas as pd